Director of Music

 Jonathan has worked extensively in Anglican Church music for almost 20 years now.
 He held an organ scholarship as an undergraduate, spent a year at Canterbury Cathedral as organ scholar, and has held additional posts at Christ Church Cathedral, Oxford, Henley Parish Church, and Magdalen College, Oxford.
 He has also worked extensively with the Royal School of Church Music, both in an administrative capacity as a member of the Oxford Area Committee, one of the UK’s most active areas, and as director of the annual Three Day School for Choristers.
 He has composed extensively for treble voices, including seven settings of the Evening Canticles, and is published by the RSCM Press.

 Nicholas Capozzoli has established himself as a solo organist and collaborative artist with great distinction and versatility.
 His artistic accomplishments have been recognized throughout North America, receiving Third Prize in the 2017 Canadian International Organ Competition, First Prize in the 2015 Taylor Organ Competition, as well as First Prize in the 2013 Mid-Atlantic AGO/Quimby Competition for Young Organists and Carol Teti Memorial Organ Competition.
 He has performed in several North American conferences and festivals as well presented recitals in venues such as the Maison Symphonique (Montreal, QC); Washington National Cathedral (Washington, DC); St. Paul’s Bloor Street (Toronto, ON); Orgelpark (Amsterdam, NL); and the Musée des Augustins (Toulouse, France).
-Capozzoli holds a Master of Music in historical performance and Bachelor of Music in organ performance from the Oberlin Conservatory of Music.
-He is a doctoral candidate at McGill University and is represented by the American management agency Seven Eight Artists.
+Capozzoli holds a Master of Music in historical performance and Bachelor of Music in organ performance from the Oberlin Conservatory of Music, and a Doctor of Music from McGill University.
+He is represented by the American management agency Seven Eight Artists.